 Don’t forget to alert everyone you get mail from of the new address as your forwarding order will only last 6-12 months depending on the items.
 This is especially essential for tax documents since those are still mostly sent by mail.
 You’ll need to update your address for credit cards, banks, online subscription services, business services, and on and on.
 Keep a running list before it’s time.

-Banking and Finances When Traveling or Living Abroad
+Banking and Finances When Moving Abroad

 There are things you need that you probably haven’t even thought about when it comes to financial instruments.
 Do you have a credit card that doesn’t charge a foreign transaction fee?
 You’ll pay a lot more if you don’t.
 Do you have a bank account that will allow you to withdraw your money without getting dinged for $4-$5 every time?
 Over a year, this can make a huge difference.
 (In general, credit unions and the cash accounts of brokerage companies are the best bet for this.)
 Don’t forget bank alliances that can save you money: your current bank may be connected to another one in your destination country that will allow you to withdraw money at no cost.